header-image

 • Trash Pickup

-Waste Management (727-572-8779) picks up trash on Tuesdays and Fridays, and recycled material on Fridays.
+Waste Pro picks up trash on Mondays and Thursdays, and recycled material on Wednesdays.

 TGHOA Facebook